MicrosoftDocs/entra-docs/docs/architecture/deployment-scenario-remote-access.md

 :::image type="content" source="media/deployment-scenario-remote-access/private-access-requirements.png" alt-text="Diagram shows requirements that include Microsoft Entra ID Tenant with P1 license.":::

-### Configure Global Secure Access for modernize remote access scenario
+### Configure Global Secure Access for remote access scenario

 In this section, we activate Global Secure Access through the Microsoft Entra admin center.
 We then set up initial configurations that this scenario requires.